michael-spengler/slack-channel-sentiment-analyzer/README.md

 ## How it Works
-We created a Slack App called [Sentiment Analyzer](https://api.slack.com/apps/A01UWSD1YMT) which has the corresponding read messages permissions - see scopes file in assets folder.
+We created a Slack App called [Sentiment Analyzer](https://api.slack.com/apps/A01UWSD1YMT) which has the corresponding read messages of public channels permissions - see scopes file in assets folder.

-We added this Slack in all channels for which we would like to conduct the sentiment analysis via a slash command ("/invite") - see also screenshot in assets folder.
+We added this Slack App (via a slash command ("/invite")) in all channels for which we would like to conduct the sentiment analysis - see also screenshot in assets folder.

-Take the token from OAUTH Tokens for your Workspace
+We took the token from "OAUTH Tokens for your Workspace".

-Check the message retrieval via slack_client.py
+...
+Raise an issue in case of questions.
+...
+Raise a PR in case of improvement proposals.

+## Background Info
-## Retrieving Messages incl.
+### Retrieving Messages incl.
 Thread Messages
 https://api.slack.com/messaging/retrieving

-## Potentially Helpful Links
+### Potentially Helpful Links
 1. https://huggingface.co/transformers/model_doc/gpt.html
 2. https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment
 3. https://huggingface.co/transformers/quicktour.html